Avaiga/taipy-getting-started/steps/explain_md/step_9_dynamic_scenario_creation.md

     update_chart(state)
 ```

-This is the funciton that will update the scenario selector whenever the user creates a new scenario.
+The function below will update the scenario selector whenever the user creates a new scenario.
 It is called in the `submit_scenario` function.

 ```python
 def update_scenario_selector(state, scenario):